Hopding/react-native-pdf-lib/README.md

   });

-// Modify second page in document const jpgPath = // Path to a JPG image on the file system... const pngPath = // Path to a PNG image on the file system... const page2 = PDFPage
+// Modify second page in document const jpgPath = // in iOS Path to a JPG image on the file system... in Android path to the assert const pngPath = // in iOS Path to a PNG image on the file system... in Android path to the assert const page2 = PDFPage
   .modify(1)
   .drawText('You can add images to modified pages too!')